lottekoblens/browser-technologies-2122/README.md

 The user can fill in a enquête about the minor web design and development.
 The user experience gets better and better when CSS and JavaScript work, but with only HTML the core functionality (filling in and sending the survey) still works.
 CSS and JAvascript are only there to add functionality and improve the design.

+**User story:**

+'I want to be able to fill in a survey about the minor Web Development, with different answer options.
+If I don't finish the survey, I'll want to pick up where I left off later.'

 ## Wireflow

 <img src="https://github.com/lottekoblens/browser-technologies-2122/blob/main/images/wireflow.jpg" width="600">